Tarup-Paarup IF

-Tarup-Paarup Idrætsforening, commonly known as Tarup-Paarup IF or TPI, is an association football club based in Odense, Denmark, that competes in the Denmark Series, the fourth tier of the Danish football league system.
+Tarup-Paarup Idrætsforening, commonly known as Tarup-Paarup IF or TPI, is an association football club based in Odense, Denmark, that competes in the Denmark Series, the fifth tier of the Danish football league system.
 Founded in 1962 after the football departments of Tarup Idrætsforening and Paarup Gymnastikforening merged, it is affiliated to the regional DBU Funen football association.
 The team plays its home matches at home Tarup Park.

 History

 Early history

 On 13 February 1962, members of association football departments of Tarup Idrætsforening and Paarup Gymnastikforening convened at founding general meeting, which was announced in the local newspaper Tarup Nyt.
 Representatives from the Danish Football Association (DBU) and from Fyns Boldspil-Union (FBU) were present at the meeting, which was held at Tarup School.
 22 members showed up, and they voted yes to a merger.
 Ib Rasmussen was elected chairman at the first ordinary general meeting on 24 April 1963.
 The football department initially became a subdivision of the Tarup Idrætsforening until the clubs decided to merge altogether on 19 June 1964.

 The first coach of the new association football club was brought in from the largest club in the city, Odense Boldklub (OB), and membership of the club quickly rose.